Find out where our greenhouse gas emissions come from and how we’re reducing them to zero by 2050.

 Interim Carbon Reduction and Climate Resilience Plan 2021-2031

 Council is measuring its emissions, in order to report on progress.
-View our Hutt City Council Greenhouse Gas Inventory Report 2022-2023.
+View our Hutt City Council Greenhouse Gas Inventory Report 2023-2024 here.

 Following Council’s progress

 We've created a Climate Change & Sustainability Committee to deal with matters related to climate change and sustainability, and to receive reports on progress against our Carbon Reduction Plan.
-Find out more about the committee’s work at the regular committee meetings.
+Find out more about the committee’s work at the regular Climate Change and Sustainability committee meetings.

-Here are some of the things we’re doing to reduce emissions at the Council over the next 10 years:
+Here are some of the things we’re doing to reduce emissions at Council:

 Our facilities

-We are working to reduce carbon emissions from the energy used at our facilities by 30% by 2024, and 50% by 2030.
-The biggest savings in this area will come from changing natural gas heating to lower-carbon options, such as at our pools.
-The Eastbourne Summer Pool and McKenzie Baths have already been switched from gas boilers to heat pumps.
+We are working to reduce carbon emissions from the energy used at our facilities, largely by changing from natural gas heating to lower-carbon options.
+The Eastbourne Summer Pool and McKenzie Baths have already been switched from gas boilers to heat pumps, and the new Te Ngaegnae Pool is fully electric.

 Council vehicles